 Shane’s commitment to the Windsor-Essex community is also reflected in his chosen profession, that of a Constable with the Windsor Police Service.
 He is a graduate of the Law and Security Administration Program at St. Clair College, the Ontario Police College’s Constable Training Program and has an Executive Certificate in Conflict Resolution from the University of Windsor – Faculty of Law.

 Mr. Renaud has been an active and previous member of the Board of Directors serving from 2004-2014; and he served in all roles including that of President.
-Mr. Renaud’s initial term further included him representing SouthWest Ontario on the Ontario Association of Children’s Aid Societies and being one of only 12 members named from the Province of Ontario to represent the Society by sitting as a member with the Commission to Promote Sustainability in Child Welfare.
-At the conclusion of Mr. Renaud’s tenure he took a 4 year hiatus.
+Mr. Renaud’s initial term further included him representing Southwest Ontario on the Ontario Association of Children’s Aid Societies (OACAS) and being one of only 12 members named from the Province of Ontario to represent the Society by sitting as a member with the Commission to Promote Sustainability in Child Welfare.
+At the conclusion of Mr. Renaud’s tenure, he took a four-year hiatus.